MLB and US Sportsbooks Agree to New Betting Restrictions

 The MLB wasted no time responding to the indictments of two Cleveland Guardians pitchers.

-The league announced that it has agreed to terms with US sportsbooks to help limit MLB micro-betting.
+The league announced that it has agreed to terms with US online sportsbooks to help limit MLB micro-betting.
 Operators will set a $200 per-wager limit and ban them from being included in parlays.
 That includes bets on individual pitches, which was the focus of the recently uncovered betting scheme.

 Sportsbooks have been meeting with the MLB to discuss micro-betting since the summer, when it was announced that Luis Ortiz and Emmanuel Clase were under federal investigation.
 The two pitchers were under suspicion of intentionally throwing balls to help ensure wagers won.
 While no charges were filed at the time, the league didn’t stop looking for a solution.